cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/host-pool.md

 ---
 title: Host-Pool Plugin
 category: Official Plugins
-description: The Host-Pool plugin is an infrastrcture-provisioning plugin that is used in conjunction with the Cloudify Host-Pool Service to use hosts from a pool of existing hosts
+description: The Host-Pool plugin is an infrastrcture-provisioning plugin that is used in conjunction with the Host-Pool Service to use hosts from a pool of existing hosts
 draft: false
-abstract: "Cloudify Host-Pool plugin description and configuration"
+abstract: "Host-Pool plugin description and configuration"
 weight: 180
 aliases:
   - /plugins/host-pool/